With its diverse landscapes ranging from rainforest, to arid plains, to highlands and sandy beaches, Sri Lanka is truly magical.

 Each project offers different activities and challenges, so when you apply we will discuss your options and match your expectations and skills accordingly.

-The children here attend school in the mornings and return back to their orphanage, community centre or kindergarten in the afternoons.
+The children here attend school in the mornings and return back to their care community centre or kindergarten in the afternoons.

 Expect a typical day to involve helping at the school in the mornings to create visual learning aides or organising creative games.